Research Topics

 Read the summary

-Advisor: Dr. H. McMillan, Dr. Ming Pan, Dr. Ty Brandt, Dr. Edwin Sumargo, Dr. Forest Cannon at CW3E, Funded by NOAA
+Advisor: Dr. H. McMillan, Dr. Ming Pan, Dr. Ty Brandt, Dr. Edwin Sumargo, Dr. Forest Cannon at CW3E at Scripps Institute of Oceanography, Funded by NOAA

 Missing the main load?
 Quantifying marine debris loadings from storm drain and river margin sources in the San Diego River